dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 #### &#9314; Essence: 不易 bùyì ふい 부이

-(Within the three yi) lays the definition of the differential operator; in simpler terms: the derivative.
-This much is made plain, yet furthermore, given some familiarity with linear operators, you may find that between the preservation of state and change, the differential operator hides the essence of linear systems: the fourier operator is also linear.
+Assuming the definitions above, then within the definition of these three yi from the Qian Zuo Du lays the definition of the differential operator; in simpler terms: the derivative.
+This much is made plain, yet furthermore, given some familiarity with linear operators, you may find that between the preservation of state and change, the differential operator hides the *essence* of linear systems: the fourier operator is also linear.

 `d(F(x)) = F(d(x))` -- this equality *must* hold for linear equations;
 this is essentially the definition of the differential operator, a